 Reviewed by Galen Strickland

 Out of thirty Gene Wolfe novels, I've read twenty-four.
 This is only the second time I've been disappointed.
-A re-read is probably in order, since I know that the surface of a Wolfe story is usually not even half of what's going on, but on first look this one seems to be a fairly simple mystery story.
+A re-read of A Borrowed Man is probably in order, since I know that the surface of a Wolfe story is usually not even half of what's going on, but on first look this one seems to be a fairly simple mystery story.
 There are multiple SF elements, but none are explored to their fullest extent, which is the most frustrating part.
 Several characters come and go quickly, others are around longer, and you expect them to be more relevant to the plot, yet they also disappear without a satisfactory explanation.
 There are minor hints throughout concerning the world's situation; lower population (about one billion), advanced technologies (flying cars, robot servants), miniature nuclear power plants for home use, etc. All of these cry out for further exploration, but Wolfe doesn't go there.

 The title character isn't really a man in the strictest sense, at least not fully human by legal standards.
 E. A. Smithe is a clone of a mystery author of the previous century.
 He lives on a shelf in a library, and can be consulted by researchers or fans of his work, can even be checked out for short periods of time.
 One thing he can't do is write more stories, although it was never explained how that restriction was controlled.
 Yet he is the one telling the story, so either he has figured out a way to circumvent that restriction, or else he is just reciting the events to someone else at a later date.
 If a cloned author is not consulted or checked out frequently, the library might try to sell them to an interested patron, or else destroy them.
 Even though Smithe is not a legal human, he still has human emotions and does not want that to be his fate, so he is overjoyed when a local school teacher checks him out for the maximum period of ten days.